Bottling Beverages: 5 Surprising Things to Know

 It’s easy to assume that bottling beverages is a simple process, but there are some surprising – and potentially complex – things to know about how drinks are bottled.
 Here are five things that may surprise you about how to bottle drinks for sale:

-1. The Bottle & Container Matters
+1. Why the Right Bottle & Container Matters in Beverage Bottling

 Not all bottles or containers are created equal – the correct bottle or container can make all the difference in how a drink tastes and how long it will stay fresh.
 Different materials, such as plastic, glass, and cans, can affect how quickly your drink oxidizes, how much light it takes in, and how quickly it will be consumed.